When you need words for your recruitment website

 The Media Exchange

-The Media Exchange got in touch as they were looking for a copywriter that specialised in recruitment to help out with the words for their new site.
+The Media Exchange were looking for a copywriter that specialised in recruitment to help out with the words for their new site.
 Someone had 'had a go' at writing something, but they weren’t happy with the tone.
 Their brief?
 “Because we operate in advertising/media we need the site not only to look really good, but to sound welcoming.
 We’re looking for something young and friendly and, above all, we want it to be a focal point.
 If our website creates a discussion that would be great.
 We want it to be catchy, not too text heavy – punchy”.
 Game on, as they say!
 The result?
-A colourful site that was fun to work on.
-I also got to write stuff like “…in the days when if you had a mobile, it was probably the size of a brick, video players were the size of a small suitcase and the alien like screeching of a fax machine was considered state-of-the-art” and "we'd love the opportunity to show you our etchings, so to speak".
-You won't see lines like that on many sites! www.themediaexchange.com/many
+A colourful site that was great fun to work on.
+I got to write stuff like “…in the days when if you had a mobile, it was probably as big as a brick, video players were the size of a small suitcase and the alien like screeching of a fax machine was considered state-of-the-art” and "we'd love the opportunity to show you our etchings, so to speak".
+You won't see lines like that on many careers sites! y

 Metashift

-Whilst he already knew me via my presence on Twitter and through our discussions at various social recruitment events, I was never the less flattered when Metashift’s MD Matt Alder asked me to write the copy for his new website.
+While he already knew me via my presence on Twitter and through our discussions at various social recruitment events, I was never the less flattered when Metashift’s MD Matt Alder asked me to write the copy for his then new website.
 After all, Matt’s a pre-eminent digital, social and mobile strategist and something of a recruitment futurist, whilst I’m one of those creative types that’s slow to warm to advancements in technology, particularly where recruitment is concerned – hence the reason for some of the friendly debates between us in the past!
 As for Metashift, it’s a leading digital strategy consultancy that provides digital, social and mobile recruitment solutions aimed at making the complex world of recruitment a bit easier to grasp.
 The brief?
 Matt wanted “minimal copy with impact” that would work on a site that is geared up to be accessible via mobiles and tablets, as well as PCs.
-To take a look at the result, and indeed how Matt may be able to help your business, visit www.metashift.co.uk

 Four by Four